thomasefbland/apps-hub/README.md

 - Automatically update version numbers on info page
 - Sort by recently updated, newest released, oldest released, and alphabetical on Apps page
 - Sort by alphabetical within other sort categories
+- API endpoint for Shortcut info to be used by Shortcuts to check for updates

 ## To-Do